General Indications Top

 2. Tests: Review a recent chest radiograph; if available, use pleural ultrasonography immediately before or during thoracentesis (this is associated with lower failure rates and lower complication rates).Evidence 2Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of intervention).
 Quality of Evidence lowered due to the observational nature of most studies, and increased due to a large effect (odds ratio, 0.3; 95% confidence interval, 0.2-0.7); on balance, QoE is moderate.
 Gordon CE, Feller-Kopman D, Balk EM, Smetana GW.
 Pneumothorax following thoracentesis: a systematic review and meta-analysis.
 Arch Intern Med.
 2010 Feb 22;170(4):332-9. doi: 10.1001/archinternmed.2009.548.
 Review.
 PubMed PMID: 20177035.

-2. Needle (0.8 mm bore [21 gauge]) and a syringe (50-60 mL) in diagnostic thoracentesis.
-In the case of the anticipated collection of higher fluid volumes, use a special thoracentesis kit including a syringe, a large-bore thoracentesis catheter (bore 1.4-2.0 mm [14-18 gauge]) fitted with an aspiration needle, a three-way stopcock, pressure tubing, and a bottle for collecting the effusion fluid.
+2. Needle (bore 0.8 mm [21 gauge]) and a syringe (50-60 mL) in diagnostic thoracentesis.
+In the case of anticipated collection of higher fluid volumes, use a special thoracentesis kit including a syringe, large-bore thoracentesis catheter (bore 1.4-2 mm [18-14 gauge]) fitted with an aspiration needle, 3-way stopcock, pressure tubing, and bottle for collecting effusion fluid.

 3. Syringes and tubes for fluid samples (as required depending on indications):

-1) Chemistry (basic: protein, lactate dehydrogenase, pH, glucose, albumin [compared to serum values]; as needed: triglycerides, total cholesterol, amylase, adenosine deaminase): A dry tube, 2 to 5 mL of fluid.
+1) Chemistry (basic: protein, lactate dehydrogenase, pH, glucose, albumin [compared with serum values]; as needed: triglycerides, total cholesterol, amylase, adenosine deaminase): Dry tube, 2 to 5 mL of fluid.

-2) Cell count and differential count: A dry ethylenediaminetetraacetic acid (EDTA) or heparinized tube, 2 to 3 mL of fluid.
+2) Cell count and differential count: Dry ethylenediaminetetraacetic acid (EDTA) or heparinized tube, 2 to 3 mL of fluid.
+Hematocrit can be measured if a hemothorax is suspected (pleural fluid hematocrit >50% of the patient’s peripheral blood hematocrit).

 Site of Thoracentesis Top

-Use bedside pleural ultrasound for guidance, if available (Figure 16.5-2).
-It is common practice to proceed with pleural fluid aspiration with the patient in the sitting position and the needle inserted posteriorly (Figure 16.5-1).
-Palpate the intercostal space; with aseptic technique, perform thoracentesis at the ultrasound guided site at the superior margin of a rib to reduce the risk of injury to the neurovascular bundle.
-In the case of large free-flowing effusions, the percussion method can be used to identify the thoracentesis site two intercostal spaces below the upper limit of the dull percussion area if ultrasound is not available.
+Use bedside pleural ultrasonography for guidance, if available (Figure 16.10-2).
+It is common practice to proceed with pleural fluid aspiration with the patient in the sitting position and the needle inserted posteriorly (Figure 16.10-1).
+Palpate the intercostal space; with aseptic technique, perform thoracentesis at the ultrasonography-guided site at the superior margin of a rib to reduce the risk of injury to the neurovascular bundle.
+A lateral site is preferred using an ultrasonography-guided technique as the risk of intercostal vessel trauma increases with more posterior or medial procedures.
+In the case of large free-flowing effusions, the percussion method can be used to identify the thoracentesis site (2 intercostal spaces below the upper limit of the dull percussion area) if ultrasonography is not available.
 Using this approach, the needle is inserted equidistant from the spinous process and the posterior axillary line.

 Of note, the neurovascular bundle may not be entirely covered by the rib in this position and the triangle of safety (bordered anteriorly by the lateral edge of pectoralis major, laterally by the lateral edge of latissimus dorsi, inferiorly by the line of the fifth intercostal space, and superiorly by the base of the axilla) is considered a safer alternative by the British Thoracic Society.

-1. Use ultrasound, if available, to mark the thoracentesis site.
+1. Use ultrasonography, if available, to mark the thoracentesis site.

-2. Prepare the surgical field; use sterile technique (see Field Preparation for Small Procedures).
+2. Prepare the surgical field; use sterile technique.

-3. Perform infiltration anesthesia of the skin, subcutaneous tissues, and parietal pleura using 1% lidocaine without epinephrine (5-10 mL is usually sufficient; see Local Infiltration Anesthesia).
+3. Perform infiltration anesthesia of the skin, subcutaneous tissues, and parietal pleura using 1% lidocaine without epinephrine (5-10 mL is usually sufficient).

-4. Advance the thoracentesis needle with an overlying catheter, if one is available, towards the pleural effusion along the ultrasound-marked site (Figure 16.5-3) while aspirating (constantly drawing back the syringe plunger).
+4. Advance the thoracentesis needle, perpendicularly to the skin, with an overlying catheter.
+If one is available, towards the pleural effusion along the ultrasound-marked site (Figure 16.10-3) while aspirating (constantly drawing back the syringe plunger).

 6. Collect fluid samples in syringes and tubes.